 - Inactive & obsolete teams take up “space” in your Microsoft 365 tenant.

 - A long list of inactive & obsolete teams increases your maintenance workload.
 Time you can spend on other tasks.

-If you are looking for a comprehensive guide to help you manage Teams sprawl, I recommend reading the Essential Cloud Governance Planning: Keep Microsoft 365 Decluttered whitepaper.
-It’s free and addresses how to manage Teams sprawl within the Microsoft 365 ecosystem.
+If you are looking for a comprehensive guide to help you manage Teams sprawl, I recommend reading the Teams governance best practices whitepaper.
+It’s free and addresses how to face sprawl and other challenges when managing Microsoft Teams.